fyngyrz/soyacro/README.md

 ## Use:

-When you write your post on this page, if you use an acronym (defined as an caps-and/or-numbers sequence), it'll be wrapped with HTML `<abbr>` tags and will include an expansion visible when one hovers a mouse pointer in a web browser.
+When you write your post on this page, if you use an acronym \(defined as a caps-and/or-numbers sequence\), it'll be wrapped with HTML `<abbr>` tags and will include an expansion visible when one hovers a mouse pointer in a web browser.